 The devil tried to use one of Jesus’ closest friends to get Him to deviate from God’s plan.
 In Matthew 16:21-23, Jesus had begun to show the disciples that He must go to Jerusalem and suffer many things from the elders, the chief priest, and the scribes and be killed and raised up on the third day.
 Peter said to Him, “God forbid it, this shall never happen to you.”
 Jesus turned away and said, “Get behind Me Satan, you are a stumbling block to Me, you’re not setting your mind on God’s interests but man’s.”

 Jesus knew God’s plan for His life, the cross, and as hard as that plan was, He was resolute and fixed to accomplish the plan to the end.

 Some interesting actions Jesus took to defeat the peer pressure can also be used by us.

-First He turned away, to many times when faced with peer pressure we embrace it by giving attention to it, instead of turning away.
+First He turned away, too many times when faced with peer pressure we embrace it by giving attention to it, instead of turning away.
 1 Peter 3:11 says to turn away from evil and do good.
 Also in Luke 9:51 it says Jesus set His face to go to Jerusalem.
-To set His face meant He did not allow anything to detour Him from accomplishing His goal.
+To set His face meant He did not allow anything to deter Him from accomplishing His goal.

 Third, He not only recognized where the pressure was coming from but also what the real temptation was, saying you’re not setting your mind on God’s interests but man’s.
-One of the ways the Devil gets a foothold into our life, is by getting us to stop thinking about God and think about ourselves.
-Jesus was quick to realize the Devils attempt to get Him to focus on the reality of the cross and suffering.
+One of the ways the devil gets a foothold into our life, is by getting us to stop thinking about God and think about ourselves.
+Jesus was quick to realize the devils attempt to get Him to focus on the reality of the cross and suffering.

 For us the lesson we can take from Jesus’ example is to keep watching and praying.
 When you recognize the pressure, turn away, knowing that it is designed to keep you from completing God’s will.